SeldonIO/MLServer/docs/user-guide/content-type.md

 - The `shape` field will be used to reshape the flattened array expected by the V2 protocol into the expected tensor shape.

-When using the NumPy Array at the request-level, it will decode the entire request by considering only the first `input` element.
+When using the NumPy Array content type at the request-level, it will decode the entire request by considering only the first `input` element.
 This can be used as a helper for models which only expect a single tensor.

 ### Pandas DataFrame